toolleeo/cli-apps/README.md

 ## <a name="editors"></a>Editors

+* [ash](https://github.com/akashnag/ash) - A simple and clean terminal-based text editor, that aims to be easy to use with modern key-bindings.
 * [Diakonos](https://github.com/Pistos/diakonos) - A powerful editor with “standard” keybindings and several advanced features.
 * [Emacs](https://www.gnu.org/software/emacs/) - One of the godfathers of text editors; free long-standing software project; tons of extensions and funcionalities; the biggest drawback (my taste): it needs [E-Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) for being programmed.
 * [eon](https://github.com/tomas/eon) - A light, modern editor for your terminal that doesn't want to be vim.